 Regression to the mean: The tendency of extreme values to become less extreme (closer to the average) when they are reassessed.

-Relative risk: Relative risk (RR) could, and perhaps should, have been termed “relative probability.”
-It is the ratio of the probability of an event under one condition (or group) to the probability under another condition.
-RR is interpretable as a comparative quantity; the RR comparing Group A with an event probability of .6 to Group B with a probability of .3 is 2.0.
-The same RR would result if the probabilities were ten times smaller (i.e., .06 to .03).
-In both comparisons, the RR indicates that the event is twice more likely to occur in Group A than Group B. Depending on the choice of the event, RR could be a “risk” if the event is untoward, cancer say, or it could be a “benefit” if the event was desired, not getting cancer.
+Relative risk: Relative risk, or risk ratio, is the ratio of the probability of an event under one condition (or group) to the probability under another condition.
+Risk ratio is interpretable as a comparative quantity; the RR comparing Group A with an event probability of .6 to Group B with a probability of .3 is 2.0.
+The same risk ratio would result if the probabilities were ten times smaller (i.e., .06 to .03).
+In both comparisons, the risk ratio indicates that the event is twice more likely to occur in Group A than Group B. Depending on the choice of the event, risk ratio could be a “risk” if the event is untoward, cancer say, or it could be a “benefit” if the event was desired, not getting cancer.

 Resilience: A person's ability to adapt positively (i.e. not engaging in risky behavior) in the face of adversity (i.e. prior exposure to risky behavior).